actions-marketplace-validations/itzzjb_dockai/docs/mcp-server.md

 **You**: That's good, but can you make the image smaller?

-**Claude**: I can suggest some optimizations:
+**Claude**: I can generate an optimized version with a smaller footprint:

-1. Using a more minimal base image
+1. Using multi-stage builds
-2. Cleaning up package manager caches
+2. Using a slim or Alpine base image
-3. Removing development dependencies
+3. Removing build dependencies from the final image

 Would you like me to regenerate with these optimizations?

 **You**: Yes, please regenerate.

-*[Claude calls generate_dockerfile with updated instructions]*
+*[Claude calls generate_dockerfile_content with updated instructions]*

 ---